kaushik1919/mews-fin/CONTRIBUTING.md

 - `help wanted`: Community help needed
 - `documentation`: Documentation improvements
 - `testing`: Add or improve tests

-## 🏆 Recognition

-Contributors will be:
-- Added to CONTRIBUTORS.md
-- Mentioned in release notes
-- Recognized in project documentation

 Thank you for contributing to MEWS! 🎉